-- 1) The study coordinator creates phantom folders, putting the QC phantom participant labels on the Phantom Participant Form, the anthropometry form, the venipuncture form, and retinal examination form, and places these in the folders.
-When QC phantom participant IDs are assigned, the person making the assignment does the following on the Quality Control Phantom Participant and Non-Participant ID Form: - Places the label for the ID assigned to the QC phantom in the space provided at the top of the form; - b) Circles "P" for "A QC Phantom Participant" on the form; - c) Fills in their own ID and the date the QC phantom ID was assigned in the spaces provided. - 2) As ARIC participants contribute replicate data, the matching ARIC participant labels are affixed to the QC Phantom Participant Log for the data that are contributed.
-Eight replicate QC blood drawing tubes are assigned to a phantom participant.
-For anthropometry there are two or three sets of measures to complete, each set from a different ARIC participant.
+- The data coordinator creates phantom folders, putting the QC phantom participant labels on the Phantom Participant and Non-Participant ID Form, the anthropometry form and the laboratory form (for venipuncture and urine specimens), and places these in the folders.
+When QC phantom participant IDs are assigned, the person making the assignment does the following on the Quality Control Phantom Participant and Non-Participant ID Form: - a) Places the label for the ID assigned to the QC phantom in the space provided at the top of the form; - b) Circles "P" for "A QC Phantom Participant" on the form; - c) Fills in their own ID and the date the QC phantom ID was assigned in the spaces provided. - 2) As ARIC participants contribute replicate data, the matching ARIC participant labels are affixed to the QC Phantom Participant and Non-Participant ID form for the data that are contributed.
+Five replicate QC blood drawing tubes are assigned to a phantom participant.
 (The procedures for anthropometry repeats are discussed more thoroughly below in Section 6, Anthropometry.
-For venipuncture repeats, see Manual 7 and Section 8 of the QC Manual.) - 3) After all needed repeat measures are recorded on the phantom's venipuncture or anthropometry forms (or diskette), or when two weeks have passed since the first QC data were entered on the form, the data coordinator inserts the folder in the regular stream of participant folders as if the Exit Interview had just finished.
-It is processed as usual, except the QC Phantom Participant Log is copied by the Study Coordinator and placed in the folder, with the original sent to the
+For venipuncture and urine repeats, see Manual 7 and Section 8 of the QC Manual.) - 3) After all needed repeat measures are recorded on the phantom's venipuncture or anthropometry forms (or diskette), or when two weeks have passed since the first QC data were entered on the form, the data coordinator inserts the folder in the regular stream of participant folders as if the Exit Interview had just finished.
+It is processed as usual.